sachin30/aplehotels/README.md

        django-admin create superuser

-5. Change the directory to out project with requirements.txt file within,
+5. Change the directory to our project with requirements.txt file within,
 6. To install all of the required packages for project run following command,

        pip install -r requirements.txt